 Don’t Bring Home Souvenirs

-This is a hard one for me personally because I’m a sucker for souvenirs and trinkets from my trips.
+This is hard for me because I’m a sucker for souvenirs and trinkets from my trips.
 But, in the end, it is typically junk that you either put on a shelf or pack away in a box.
 You often do not think about it after you lug it home.

 Your money is often better spent on the trip itself, excursions, and the like.
 Save your money and don’t buy souvenirs.
 Take pictures instead and make memories.